Indus Towers Q4FY26 Results: Revenue ₹8,101 Cr Up 4.8%, ₹14 Dividend Announced

 Market Position

-Indus Towers continues to maintain its position as one of the largest tower infrastructure providers globally, operating across all 22 telecommunications circles in India.
-The company's comprehensive deployment and operational experience, supported by well-developed processes and IT infrastructure, positions it well for sustained growth in the telecommunications infrastructure sector.
+Indus Towers continues to operate as one of the largest tower infrastructure providers globally, with presence across all 22 telecommunications circles in India.
+The company's portfolio of 264,514 telecom towers reinforces its market leadership position, supported by comprehensive deployment capabilities and well-developed operational processes.

 Historical Stock Returns for Indus Towers